Brendon Ayanbadejo

-Oladele Brendon Ayanbadejo (/ˈbrɛndən ˌaɪ.ənbəˈdeɪdʒoʊ/; born September 6, 1976) is a former American football linebacker and special teamer who played in Canadian Football League (CFL) and the National Football League (NFL) for thirteen seasons.
-He played college football for the University of California, Los Angeles (UCLA).
+Oladele Brendon Ayanbadejo (/ˈbrɛndən ˌaɪ.ənbəˈdeɪdʒoʊ/; born September 6, 1976) is an American former professional football player who was a linebacker and special teamer who played in the National Football League (NFL) and Canadian Football League (CFL) for thirteen seasons.
+He played college football for the UCLA Bruins.
 He was signed by the Atlanta Falcons as an undrafted free agent in 1999.

 Ayanbadejo has been selected to the Pro Bowl three times as a special teams player.
 He also was named to the All-Pro team two times as special teams player by Pro Football Weekly/Pro Football Writers Association.
-He has also been a member of the Chicago Bears and Miami Dolphins of the NFL, the Amsterdam Admirals of NFL Europe, and the Winnipeg Blue Bombers, Toronto Argonauts, and BC Lions of the CFL.
+He was also a member of the Baltimore Ravens,Chicago Bears and Miami Dolphins of the NFL, the Amsterdam Admirals of NFL Europe, and the Winnipeg Blue Bombers, Toronto Argonauts, and BC Lions of the CFL.

-Early years
+Early life

 Ayanbadejo was born in Chicago to a Nigerian father and an American mother of Irish descent.
 His name "Oladele" is the Yoruba translation for "Wealth comes home."
 He has one older brother, Obafemi Ayanbadejo, also a professional football player.
 Shortly after his birth the family moved to Nigeria, but after his parents separated he returned to the United States with his mother, settling in Chicago and then Santa Cruz, California.
 He attended Santa Cruz High School, where he played as a tight end.